mattgolub/fixed-point-finder/README.md

 ## Testing the Package

 ``FixedPointFinder`` includes a test suite for confirming successful installation, and for ensuring that [contributions](https://github.com/mattgolub/fixed-point-finder/blob/master/CONTRIBUTING.md) have not introduced bugs into the main control flow.
 The tests run ``FixedPointFinder`` over a set of RNNs where ground truth fixed points have been previously identified, numerically confirmed, and saved for comparison.

+Note: Tests are not currently functional--they are temporarily down following the codebase update to Python3.
+That said, the rest of the codebase should be fully usable, including the 3-bit flip flop example.
+Stay tuned.

 To run the tests, descend into the test directory: `fixed-point-finder/test/` and execute: